JanakiGanesh/House-Price-Prediction-in-King-Count/README.md

 Test R2: 0.5687840686619469\
 ![alt text](https://github.com/JanakiGanesh/House-Price-Prediction-in-King-Count/blob/main/images/Model5.png)

-There is no big difference in our R2 and RMSE value and hence I am removing the categorical terms.
+There is no big difference in our R2 and RMSE value and hence removed the categorical terms.
  ### Model 6 :

 In our dataset we have 'yr_built', 'yr_renovated' and 'grade' column.
-Checked for interactions between them and applied in our model.\
+Checked for interactions between them and applied in the model.\
  Train RMSE: 0.3132980216188752\
 Test RMSE: 0.3193145255976609\
 Train R2: 0.647085067318093\
 Test R2: 0.6286563030309209\
 ![alt text](https://github.com/JanakiGanesh/House-Price-Prediction-in-King-Count/blob/main/images/Model6.png)

-The new model looks better in terms of both R2 value and RMSE value.
+The new model looked better in terms of both R2 value and RMSE value.

 ## Recommendations